-In Steps To Salvation, the twelve holidays of The One God Religion are first mentioned by one of Mr. Bauer’s students in Step One.
+In Steps To Salvation, the 11 holidays of The One God Religion are first mentioned by one of Mr. Bauer’s students in Step One.
 Then in Step Three the class travels to Jerusalem where they see the original depiction of The Twelve Holidays of The One God Religion at The Temple Mount, modeled after the ancient King Herod Temple.

-How did I come up with twelve?
+How did I come up with 11?
 I took some of the best holy days from each of the three major End Days religions and combined them into The One God Religion of Salvation Time.

 Salvation Time: The End of Race-Baiting and Racism